4GeeksAcademy/website-v2/src/data/blog/wyncode-ironhack-and-4geeks-academy-comparison.us.md

 - wyncode
 lang: "us"
 status: "published" # PUBLISHED, DRAFT, UNASSIGNED
-featured: false
+featured: true
 ---

 We are sure that every potential student is asking the same question:  Which is the best coding academy (development bootcamp) in Miami?

 **A short and expected answer is the same: It depends!**

-When you have several options (but mainly 3 most recognizable) in the same market, all of them are trying to build the difference; the coding bootcamps market in Miami is not the exception.
-I consider Miami a very lucky place because 24 months ago there were no coding bootcamps in Miami, and now we have 3 great academies with a lot of experience in teaching and proven success.
+When you have several options in the same market, all of them are trying to build the difference; the coding bootcamps market in Miami is not the exemption.
+I consider Miami a very lucky place because 4 years ago there were no coding bootcamps in Miami, and now we have 3 great academies -and other good options as well- with a lot of experience in teaching web development (first, our main added value.
+At 4Geeks we tech Software developemnt, not just web).

 ### It is not about the best academy in Miami

 The real question is: Which is the best Bootcamp for me?
 Learn all the pros and cons of each academy and make a decision-based on your own priorities, needs, and values.

 **Quick Fact!**

-There are over 23,000 open jobs NOW in Miami for Software Developers.
+There are over 20,000 open jobs NOW in Miami for Software Developers.
 So, there is plenty of space for all of us.

 ### Let's cut to the chase and start the comparison: